 Dali (大理) is one of the most popular destinations in Yunnan.
 Don’t miss this post if you want to visit the old capital of the Nanzhao kingdom.

 Dali is a city with a millenary history.
-Located at a strategic point along the ancient Tea Horse Road (also known as the South Silk Road) is naturally protected by the Erhai lake on one side and the Changshan mountains on the other side (whose peaks reach about 4000 meters).
-Despite being about 2000 meters above sea level the climate is mild all year round and the land is very fertile.
-Dali is the most important center for the Bai minority, one of the largest in China and Yunnan.
+Located at a strategic point along the ancient Tea Horse Road (also known as the South Silk Road), the Erhai Lake naturally protects it on one side and the Changshan Mountains on the other (whose peaks reach about 4000 meters).
+Despite being at about 2000 meters above sea level, the climate is mild year-round, and the land is fertile.
+Dali is the most important center for the Bai minority, one of the largest in China and in Yunnan.

-The Bai population (Bai means white in Chinese) is famous for their ability in working silver, marble and for being able to create many incredible decorations.
-Bai houses are generally white with beautiful paintings on the exterior walls.
-A whole book would not be enough to talk about the Bai culture so the best thing to do is to actually visit Dali and Lijiang.
+The Bai population (Bai means “white” in Chinese) is famous for their ability to work with silver and marble and for creating many incredible decorations.
+Bai houses are generally white, with beautiful paintings on the exterior walls.
+A whole book would not be enough to cover Bai culture, so the best thing to do is visit Dali.

 The old town of Dali

 Dali’s main attraction is the old town, one of the few in China surrounded by walls.
-Unlike Lijiang, Dali is a little more authentic because there are still many families living there.
-For a panoramic view, I recommend a walk along the walls so that you can also enjoy the view of the lake on one side and the mountains on the other.
+Unlike Lijiang, Dali is more authentic because many families still live there.
+For a panoramic view, I recommend a walk along the walls to enjoy the lake on one side and the mountains on the other.

-The two main streets within the city are really crowded and full of shops but if you start wandering around a bit you will see immediately why many agree that Dali is more authentic than Lijiang.
-My suggestion is to find accommodation inside the old town.
+The two main streets within the city are crowded and full of shops, but if you start wandering around a bit, you will immediately see why many agree that Dali is more authentic than Lijiang.
+My suggestion is to find accommodation in the old town.

-The three pagodas are a complex of temples about 1.5km from the old town of Dali.
+The three pagodas are a temple complex about 1.5km from the old town of Dali.
 They can be reached on foot or by taxi.
-Apart from the three pagodas, you’ll find a complex of temples and it takes at least a couple of hours to see them all.
-The three pagodas are different from most of the other religious buildings in China because they are truly ancient (unfortunately after the cultural revolution in China many ancient buildings have been destroyed).
+Apart from the three pagodas, you’ll find a complex of temples, and it takes at least a couple of hours to see them all.
+The three pagodas are different from most other religious buildings in China because they are truly ancient (unfortunately, after the Cultural Revolution, many ancient buildings have been destroyed).

-If you want to know more about the Three Pagodas here you will find more info.
-Don’t miss the small pond on the right side of the pagodas walking towards the mountain where you can photograph the three pagodas reflected in the water.
+While walking towards the mountain, don’t miss the small pond on the right side of the pagodas, where you can photograph the three pagodas reflected in the water.

 A visit to the houses of the craftsmen